danieloakman/CSIT214-814-Group-Program/PlagiarismDetection/Readme.txt

 - How to compile source code and run program in Netbeans:
 	* NOTE, we have included the latest compilation of the "target" folder with the assignment submission, so it may be able to be ran with the green arrow straight away.
 But if it doesn't, below is the instructions on how to compile the project.
 	- In Netbeans: click File > Open Project > navigate to and select "PlagiarismDetection" folder > Open Project.
 	- You should now be able to see our source code under the "Projects" window on the left hand side of the screen, in Source Packages > PlagiarismDetection > FXMLController.java, etc.
 	- Before compiling, you may need to download the project's dependencies: in the "Projects" window, right click the "Dependencies" folder and click "Download Declared Dependencies".
 This may take some time.
 You will know its finished when the blue bar and status updates at the bottom right of the screen are gone.
-(It's to the left of the cursor coordinates)
+(It's to the left of the cursor coordinates).
 	- After all dependencies have been downloaded, click the "Clean and Build Project" button (Hammer and Broom icon).
 This will re-create the "target" folder from scratch, which has the compiled classes for our source code.
 It will also create the PlagiarismDetection-x.x.jar.
 Note if you need to compile/build the project again, to save time you can just press the "Build" button instead of clean and build.
 As long as no new project dependencies were added then this will re-compile just our source code and not delete anything that wasn't changed.
 	- The green arrow or debug button can now be used to run the program.
 If you want to, you can add breakpoints to the source code and debug it, it will work just fine.

 - How to view and edit the scene.fxml file (This file is where the GUI layout is stored):